srobo-legacy/boards-power-hw/gerbers/README.txt

 Silk Screen:          WHITE on 2 sides
 --------------------------------------------------------------------------------
 Panel Details:
 Please panelise as appropriate for in-house assembly.
+Please leave the small board in the top right corner of the design attached when removing the boards from the panel.
 --------------------------------------------------------------------------------
 Stack up:
 top